tbrk1608/tbrk1608/README.md

 ### Hi there, I'm Vamsy Tammineedi (tbrk1608) 👋

 Data science professional with more than 2 years of experience and skilled in Python, R, Machine Learning.
-Exploring data and generating useful insights inspire me.
-Exploring data to uncover patterns and generating insights inspires me.
+Exploring data and generating insights inspire me.

 I am currently pursuing a Master's degree in Business Analytics at the University of Illinois, Chicago.